 Whilst you want to fill in the gaps, it might pay to leave a little space at the top of your bag if possible.
 This way you can add in a couple of things at a later date, and if you can’t quite compact everything in for the return journey, you’ve got a little bit of space to play with.

-If you pack some waterproofs towards the top of you bag, then leaving a bit of room at the top will ensure easy access in the even of a sudden downpour.
+If you pack some waterproofs towards the top of your bag, then leaving a bit of room at the top will ensure easy access in the event of a sudden downpour.

 Put liquids in bags

 If you’re taking any liquids with you, whether that’s suncream, drinks or anything else, make sure they are kept in sealed bags.
 This way, if they leak, they’re less likely to get everything in your bag soaking wet.

 It’s also best not to store said liquids under heavy items that could cause them to burst or split – the same goes for storing any food that could get squashed or tear open in your bag.

 An alternative to consider is a hydration bladder.
 These reservoirs are high on capacity – up to 2 litres – but low on space, allowing you to maximise the storage space in your rucksack.

 It’s always best to be prepared for any inclement weather, and while you will probably take precautions to waterproof yourself, don’t forget about your bag.
 You can buy external rain covers that just strap over the outside but the best bet is to buy a dry bag that slips inside your pack to keep everything dry.